annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 So, what can we actually do about all this?
 Luckily, the arbitrariness of peer review in the recent years and the increasing review load has already led the community to believe that *something* should be done.
 ACL already came forward with a [long-term review reform proposal](https://www.aclweb.org/adminwiki/index.php?title=ACL_Rolling_Review_Proposal).
 This post is inspired by numerous conversations around this proposal on Twitter and during ACL 2020.

+The current version of the rolling review proposal maintains the status quo with respect to anonymity, considering it a separate issue to be addressed later.
+In this post, I argue that we do need to think of it already to make sure that the new system at least can be more fair than what we have.
+True, we can't hope to solve every issue at once, but this one is really big, especially given the raising awareness of societal biases.

 In a nutshell, here is the current version of this proposal.

 ### Option 1: review, then accept